gecio/gecio.github.io/docs/_optimist/guided_tour/step08/index.en.md

 +--------------------------------------+--------------+--------+---------------------------------------------------+------------------------------------+
 ```

 This returns a list of all your VMs.
-You find the ID in column *ID*, and the name in column *Name*.
+You can find the ID in column *ID*, and the name in column *Name*.

 Now that you have this information, you can delete it: